 The award consists of:

-- The Annual Systemic Family Therapy Conference registration fee will also be waived for the award recipient(s).
+- The event registration fee will also be waived for the award recipient(s) (if applicable).

 How to apply: In order to qualify for this award, interested candidates must complete an online application .

-Note: The AAMFT Annual Conference registration fee will be waived for all award recipients.
-In order to avoid the perception of a conflict of interest, anyone who is on the AAMFT, the AAMFT Foundation, or AAMFT sponsored payroll is ineligible to be considered for an award so long as that financial relationship exists.
+Note: The AAMFT Systemic Family Therapy Conference registration fee will be waived for all award recipients.
+In order to avoid the perception of a conflict of interest, anyone who is on the AAMFT, The Foundation for the Advancement of Human Systems, or AAMFT sponsored payroll is ineligible to be considered for an award so long as that financial relationship exists.
 All award recipients must be members of AAMFT with the exception of those receiving the Excellence in Media award, and at least one author of the Outstanding Research Publication award must be a member.

 2023 Award Recipients